Paper Mill Playhouse: Theater

 Founded in 1934, Paper Mill Playhouse raised the curtain on its first performance with Gregorio Martinez Sierra’s The Kingdom of God on November 14, 1938.
 By the end of the first year, Carrington had coaxed entertainer Irene Castle out of retirement to make her dramatic debut in Noël Coward’s Shadow Play.
 The first few years featured a variety of classical and modern plays.
 By 1941, the Playhouse had begun to specialize in operettas, which it continued until the early 1950s.

 Change marked this period in Paper Mill’s history, especially with Miss Scudder’s death in 1958.
 Angelo Del Rossi joined as associate producer in 1964, working closely with Carrington until his death in 1975.
 Del Rossi became executive producer and remained in that role for nearly 40 years until his death in August 2014.

 In 1971, the New Jersey Ballet staged its first production of The Nutcracker at Paper Mill with world-renowned dancer Edward Villella in the role of the Cavalier.
 The Nutcracker production has been produced annually at Paper Mill since then.

 In 1972, Governor of New Jersey William Cahill proclaimed Paper Mill the "Official State Theater of New Jersey."
 The theater has been cited as a State Center of Artistic Excellence and as a Major Impact and Distinguished Arts Organization by the New Jersey State Council on the Arts.

+In 1998 Paper Mill staged a landmark production of Stephen Sondheim's Follies led by music director Tom Helm which Sondheim described as the first staging of the musical to utilize the complete score.
+The Paper Mill production was later recorded with Follies original orchestrator, Jonathan Tunick, leading the musical forces.
+Helm also conducted Paper Mill's 1999 production of Crazy for You which was filmed for national broadcast on PBS's Great Performances.